Baltimore Ravens vs. Pittsburgh Steelers NFL Week 18 Odds, Plays and Insights for January 9, 2022

 Steelers stats and trends

-- Pittsburgh has played 16 games, with seven wins against the spread.

-- This year, the Steelers have an ATS record of 4-4 in their eight games as an underdog of 3.5 points or more.
+- This season, the Steelers have an ATS record of 4-4 in their eight games as an underdog of 3.5 points or more.

-- Pittsburgh's games this year have hit the over on seven of 16 set point totals (43.8%).
+- Pittsburgh's games this year have hit the over in 43.8% of its opportunities (seven times in 16 games with a set point total).

-- In games that Pittsburgh picks up over 366.5 yards, the team is 2-2 against the spread and 2-1-1 overall.
+- Pittsburgh is 2-2 against the spread and 2-1-1 overall when the team totals more than 366.5 yards.

-- The Steelers have turned the ball over 19 times this season, five more turnovers than the Ravens have forced (14).
+- This year the Steelers have turned the ball over 19 times, five more than the Ravens' takeaways (14).

 Home and road insights

-- Baltimore has gone over the total in five of eight games at home this year.
+- This year, in eight home games, Baltimore has gone over the total five times.

-- The average point total in Ravens home games this season is 48.5 points, 7.5 more than this contest's over/under (41).
+- The average point total in Ravens home games this season is 48.5 points, 7.5 more than this matchup's over/under (41).

-- Away from home, Pittsburgh is 2-5 overall and 3-4 against the spread.
+- This season in away games, Pittsburgh is 3-4 against the spread and 2-5 overall.

-- In seven away games this season, Pittsburgh has hit the over four times.
+- This season, in seven away games, Pittsburgh has hit the over four times.

 Powered by Data Skrive.